EOEPCA/deployment-guide/docs/data-access.md

 ## Values

 The Data Access supports many values to configure the service.
+These are documented in full in the [View Server - Operator Guide Configuration page](https://vs.pages.eox.at/documentation/operator/main/configuration.html#helm-configuration-variables).

 ### Core Configuration